HiroyoshiMori/react-components-with-bulma/README.md

-# React Components with Bulma CSS Fremework
+# React Components with Bulma CSS Framework

 This modules is set of react components which uses Bulma CSS Framework and Font Awesome Free.